ethereum-optimism/superchain-ops/tasks/sep/fp-recovery/001-blacklist-game/README.md

 1. Generate the batch with `just generate-input <address>`.

-1. Collect signatures for the action.

-1. Execute the action.

-## Signing and execution

-Please see the signing and execution instructions in [SINGLE.md](../../../../SINGLE.md).
+1. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).

 ### State Validations